Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/join/join.md

   image: ""
 ---
 {{% callout note %}}
-All graduate student positions are full for the 2023-2024 and 2024-2025 academic years.
+All graduate student and volunteer positions are full for the 2023-2024 and 2024-2025 academic years.
 {{% /callout %}}

 {{% callout note %}}